seanpburke/Nifty/README.txt

 calls such as nft_queue_dequeue, and nft_queue_destroy, and indeed, the struct declaration of the nft_queue object itself, are exposed.
-You could be forgiven for assuming that the structure would be hidden, and the calls static, within nft_queue.c..
+You could be forgiven for assuming that the structure would be hidden, and the calls static, within nft_queue.c.
 The reason that these APIs are published, is to enable subclasses to be built from nft_queue.
 In fact, the nft_pool package is itself a subclass of nft_queue.
 In the section that follows, we discuss how this works in detail.